SERVICE QUESTIONS

 I just ordered my dream skis/snowboard!
 How long until you ship?

-We typically get skis and snowboards in the mail within 1-2 days of ordering.
-If you’re pre ordering a new pair during the fall, check out the product page, where we list an estimated shipping date.
-Do note that if you’ve ordered ski bindings or touring skins for your skis or board, or you’ve ordered during our busy season (October through December), shipping times may be extended.
+We typically send out skis and snowboards within 1-2 business days of ordering.
+If you're pre-ordering a new product during the fall, please check the product page for the estimated shipping date.
+Please note that if you've ordered ski bindings or touring skins, or if you've ordered during our busy season (October through December), shipping times may be longer due to high demand and extra preparation time.

 How do I start a ski/snowboard return or an exchange?

-How do I return any other item other than a ski/snowboard?
+How do I return items other than a ski/snowboard?

 Can you provide more information on your end of life Take Back Program?